-EJWP Ambassador Chrysi Laspidou, a professor in the Civil Engineering Department, University of Thessaly in Greece, led a session on 22 April in the EJWP2 Training Week where she shared knowledge on personal career development and discussed the water nexus.
+EJWP Ambassador Chrysi Laspidou, professor in the Civil Engineering Department, University of Thessaly in Greece, provided 22 April 2021 in the EJWP2 Training Week a masterclass on personal career development and discussed the water nexus.
 This was Chrysi’s first time meeting with participants since she accepted to become a programme Ambassador in March.
 EJWP2 participants connected with questions about Chrysi’s career path, sector motivations, an uncertain future, and difficulties they expect to face.
 Read her first-hand account of this meeting and what Chrysi sees as vital in future possibilities.

 ‘It was an enriching first experience meeting with the EJWP2 participants all at the same time.
 To kick things off, they introduced themselves and how their diverse backgrounds fit into our group.
 I then shared highlights of my professional career: from the beginning in small town in Greece, including difficulties and bottlenecks in my path, how I’ve been a woman, a wife and a mother, and how I’ve been combining these roles with being a water professional myself.
 I think that they were inspired, and that was my goal.
 I followed with a one-hour seminar on the nexus of water-energy-food-land use-climate as well as how communities are affected by play a role in the use of resources.